jundalisay/superb/content/en/research/mohammad/quran/sura-003b.md

 - “O People of the Scripture, why do you hinder from Allah’s path those who believe, seeking to distort it, even though you are wit- nesses?
 Allah is not unaware of what you do.”

-100. O you who believe!
-If you obey a party of those who were given the Scripture, they will turn you, after your belief, into disbelievers.
+100. Muslims,  If you obey a party of those who were given the Scripture, they will turn you, after your belief, into disbelievers.

 101. And how could you disbelieve, when Allah’s revelations are being recited to you, and among you is His Messenger?
 Whoever cleaves to Allah has been guided to a straight path.

-102. O you who believe!
-Revere Allah with due reverence, and do not die except as Muslims.
+102. Muslims,  Revere Allah with due reverence, and do not die except as Muslims.

 103. And hold fast to the rope of Allah, altogether, and do not become divided.
 And remember Allah’s blessings upon you; how you were enemies, and He reconciled your hearts, and by His grace you became brethren.
 And you were on the brink of a pit of fire, and He